Rahul-Biju-03/Rahul-Biju-03/README.md

 ### About Me:
-I am a 4th-year undergraduate computer science student, interested in **Machine Learning and Artificial Intelligence.** My expertise lies in Speech Analytics, where I have honed my skills using advanced machine learning techniques.
+I am an Undergraduate Computer Science student, interested in **Machine Learning and Artificial Intelligence.** My expertise lies in **Speech Analytics**, where I have honed my skills using advanced machine learning techniques.
 I am passionate about Generative AI and have hands-on experience with large language models, particularly utilizing the **OpenVINO toolkit** for optimization and deployment.

+### Working on: 🚀

 Currently, I am engaged in an impactful research project titled **"Analyze the Perception and Production of Prosody in Depressed vs. Non-Depressed Individuals"** which aims to provide deep insights into mental health through speech analysis.

-### Social media: 📡

-### Working on: 🚀

 ## Languages and Tools